nalinkanwar/yagdp/README.md

 # yagdp
-Collection of notes and important stuff we discover
+Collection of Game design and development notes.

+Checkout [Wiki](https://github.com/nalinkanwar/yagdp/wiki) for more info.